Changes to benefits - Welfare Reform

 Pensioners will not be affected.

 Universal Credit will be one single benefit for people aged 18 to 64 years old paid to each household.
 Some 16 and 17 year olds will be able to claim Universal Credit depending on their circumstances.
-It is expected to be introduced to Northern Ireland in April 2014.
+It is expected to be introduced to Northern Ireland in summer 2014.

 Employment Support Allowance